Sailorofthemind/IntricateSkyrim/README.md

 Have Fun and get ready for the best graphical experience to date.
 Don't get lost in the details otherwise, a bandit chief will get yah!

 Discord: https://discord.gg/HvzCRbWB7g  sailorofthemind's Intricate

+HOW TO SET RESOLUTION:
+go into search, type "display", look for sse display tweaks,  than double click and go to ini, set #Resolution=3840x2160 #ResolutionScale=1.00 (or to whatever your screen resolution is)

+than save.